 In terms of proceedings, the main changes are: (i) dismissal of the presentation of explanatory letters; and (ii) submission of registration forms of both parties to the agreement.
 The Rule maintains the 30- day term for the INPI to issue a decision (counted from the recordal application date); as well as the 60-day term for the applicant to comply with possible office actions raised by the INPI.

 BRPTO Rule #70 on April 12th, 2017 shall be effective on July 1st, 2017.
 The original Portuguese version of BRPTO Rule #70 is available here and the English version can be downloaded here.
-The Japanese version will be available soon.
+The Japanese version is available here.

 For more information, please contact firstname.lastname@example.org